 It had celebrities who screamed when they bumped into walls, cobwebs, or anything else; Hollywood mediums who said they could talk to the dead through dead spirit guides; witches, glowing orbs, and evil spirits caught on night vision cameras; and scary sleepovers.

 You could say that the Netflix show 28 Days Haunted is the “hold my beer” of ghost-hunting shows.
 It sends three teams of researchers to different “haunted” places in Colorado, North Carolina, and Connecticut to “prove” the theory that it takes 28 days to fully break through the barrier between the living and the dead.

 I’m in the second group, and I don’t mean to offend viewers who think that transistor radios and homemade helmets in the style of Daft Punk give these people a special connection to demons and restless spirits.

 The second one comes right away.
 Amy, who is “sensitive,” says, “I can tell from here that it has a story to tell” (apparently, the word has transitioned from adjective to noun).

-At one point, Jereme and Brandy set up a funeral for Brandy, who is still alive, so she can talk to what might be a bad spirit.
-Before she gets into the coffin, “I’m really nervous about the coffin experiment.”
+At one point, Jereme and Brandy set up a funeral for Brandy, who is still alive, so she can talk to what might be an evil spirit.
+Before she gets into the coffin, she says, “I’m nervous about the coffin experiment.”
 When she goes in there, she sees a woman.
 “A man has caused something bad to happen to her.”
 How likely is it?

 Having doubts about this seems like shooting fish in a barrel.
-If you are sceptical, it’s easy to find flaws in everything.
+It’s easy to find flaws in everything if you’re sceptical.
 For example, spirits can give you their first name but not their last name, which is inconvenient.